noahpittman/ai_summarizer_app/README.md

 ### About

 An article summarizer which uses an OpenAI API to summarize text provided via fetched websites.
+I created this as an introduction to working with RapidAPI & building OpenAI applications.

 ### Built With